5th Grade Math Posters

 - Drill Sergeant - Move the decimal as many places as needed to make the divisor a whole number.

 - Puzzle Piece - Solve for the top row.
+This displays the process and routine you should get into.

 - Up and Away! - Line the decimal up and multiply each of the numbers on the bottom by each of the numbers on the top.